ericmjl/art-of-effective-scientific-communication/slides.md

 # space & time

+The details matter: take charge, experiment, and design your environment to fit your needs.

 ## spaces

-I found spaces where I could write all day long.
+I found spaces where I could write and think in isolation.

+Yet, other people doing work in those same spaces.

 ## time

-Because I had gained my advisor's trust, I earned the right to not be pressured by him.

-It's a two-way trust!
+My advisor let me set the tempo, and I repaid the trust with regular updates.

+# feedback

+## advisor

+**"Does it make sense to my advisor?"**

+- Advisor is responsible for packaging your story into research group's overall scientific direction.

+## communications lab

+**"Does it make sense to a relative outsider?"**

+- A "general biologist" should understand the general implications of my research.

-## fresh eyes
+## your mom

-I tackled one idea per day, and prioritized what I had inspiration for.
+*Don't bother.*

+# rounds and rounds of editing

+## let it go

+First drafts are always going to be unsatisfactory.
+Let it go.

+## each round gets better

+Each rewrite clarifies the scientific idea further.

-##
+## beware the details

 # contact